New Ways Ministry Publications

 In Mychal Judge, Francis DeBernardo offers a spiritual biography that will move and fascinate readers.
 It details the personal history and experiences—including his Irish-American upbringing, his struggles with alcoholism, his care for the marginalized, and his ministry to firefighters—that formed the man who ultimately died running into the North Tower to try to save and minister to the terrified and the dying.

+Here is a spiritual biography that not only includes details of his personal history and experiences but also addresses the topic of his gay identity.
 Whether meeting him in these pages for the first time or getting to know him better, readers will encounter in Fr.
 Judge a figure they will not soon forget.

 Love Tenderly: Sacred Stories of Lesbian and Queer Religious is an anthology written by twenty-three vowed women religious who embrace their sexual identity as lesbian or queer.